Zeroloop/ds/README.md

 Datasource
 ==

-Datasource (DS) — a modern high performance replacement for Lasso inline
+Datasource (ds) — a modern high performance replacement for Lasso inline

 To install export to your LassoApp folder: